Introductory course on $\ell$-adic sheaves and their ramification theory on curves: The Swan representation

 \begin{proposition} Let $G$ be a group and $E$ a field. \begin{enumerate}[label=\emph{(\alph*)},ref=(\alph*)] \item If $|G|$ is invertible in $E$, then every finitely generated $E[G]$-module is projective. \item For every finitely generated $E[G]$-module $V$, there exists a projective envelope $f_V:P_V\rightarrow V$.
 The pair $(P_V,f_V)$ is unique up to isomorphism. \item Every finitely generated projective $E[G]$-module $P$ is the projective envelope of its maximal semi-simple quotient. \item An indecomposable finitely generated projective $E[G]$-module is the projective envelope of a simple $E[G]$-module. \item If $P_E(G)$ denotes the Grothendieck ring of finitely generated projective $E[G]$-modules, then $P_E(G)$ is freely generated by the projective envelopes of simple $E[G]$-modules.
 In particular, two finitely generated projective $E[G]$-modules $P, P'$ are isomorphic if and only if their classes in $P_E(G)$ agree. \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate}[label={(\alph*)}] \item We have seen that if $|G|$ is invertible, then every finitely generated $E[G]$-module is the direct sum of irreducible $E[G]$-modules and that an irreducible $E[G]$-module is a direct summand of the regular representation, which is a free $E[G]$-module. \item We just give a sketch, for full details see \cite[Prop.~41]{Serre/Representations}.
 If $V$ is a finitely generated $E[G]$-module, there exists a finitely generated projective $E[G]$-module $Q$ and a surjection $Q\twoheadrightarrow V$.
 Let $P\subset Q$ be a submodule of minimal length amongst the submodules $M$ for which the composition $M\rightarrow Q\rightarrow V$ is surjective.
 Clearly the map $P\rightarrow V$ is an essential epimorphism.
 One proceeds to show that $P$ is a direct summand of $Q$ and hence projective.

 The uniqueness of projective envelopes is not difficult to prove. \item This follows directly from the lemma. \item One easily sees that the projective envelope of a direct sum is the direct sum of the envelopes of the summands.
 We also know from \ref{item:projectiveEnvelopeOfSS} that every finitely generated projective $E[G]$-module is the projective envelope of a semi-simple $E[G]$-module.
 Hence the claim. \item If $P$ is a finitely generated projective $E[G]$-module, $P$ can be written as a finite direct sum of indecomposable finitely generated projective $E[G]$-modules, each of which is the projective envelope of a simple $E[G]$-module $V_i$.
 Thus $P_E(G)$ is generated by the projective envelopes of simple $E[G]$-modules.
-On the other hand, every extension $0\rightarrow P_1\rightarrow P\rightarrow P_2\rightarrow 0$ of projective $E[G]$-modules splits.\end{enumerate} \end{proof}
+On the other hand, every extension $0\rightarrow P_1\rightarrow P\rightarrow P_2\rightarrow 0$ of projective $E[G]$-modules splits.\end{enumerate} \end{proof} \begin{example} Assume $\Char(E)=p>0$ and let $G$ be a finite $p$-group.
+Then every nonzero $E[G]$-module has nontrivial invariants (Exercise \ref{ex:repsInPosChar}).
+This means that every simple $E[G]$-module is the trivial representation $E$.
+Given a $G$-equivariant map $\phi:E[G]\rightarrow E$, we see that $\phi(g)=g\phi(1)=\phi(1)$ for every $g\in G$.
+This means that every simple quotient of $E[G]$ is isomorphic to $E[G]\twoheadrightarrow E$, $g\mapsto 1$.
+Consequently, the maximal semi-simple quotient of $E[G]$ is $E$, as a map $E[G]\rightarrow E\oplus E$ cannot be surjective.